 The planetary nebula NGC 40, also known as the Bow Tie Nebula, was discovered by William Herschell on November 25,1788, using his 18.7 inch reflector.
 Formed about 4,500 years ago, it is located some 3,000 to 3,500 light years away in the constellation Cepheus (the king, husband of nearby queen Cassiopeia).
 The nebula measures about 1 light year across.

 NGC 40 is also designated C2 (Caldwell 2), one of a list of 109 deep sky objects compiled by the famed amateur astronomer Sir Patrick Alfred Caldwell-Moore.
-The letter “C” was chosen by necessity, Charles Messier having already selfishly claimed the obvious choice.
+The letter “C” was chosen by necessity, Charles Messier having already selfishly claimed Mr Moore’s more obvious choice, “M”.